For official photos and bios, please check out my Media Page.

 This page is for a little glimpse into my very long life =)

-I am a Punjabi poet, singer, and an active blogger at over 82 years old.
+I am a Punjabi poet, singer, and an active blogger at 85 years old.
 I am no Fauja Singh, but what he can do in real life, I can do behind a computer!
 This blog is a place for me to share my thoughts on books of poetry I like, my own poetry, and to introduce you to Punjabi poets, including poetry from the Ghadrites.
 I have written a collection of poetry that you can download and read, ongoing music slideshows set to my voice, and audio music that is also available for free download.
 My poems and articles have been published in magazines in the United States, Canada, and India.

 While I have spent more than half of my life living outside of Punjab, in five continents and several countries, in places like the United Kingdom, Tanzania, Nigeria, the U.A.E., and the United States, I am still very much connected to the Punjabi language.
 I can’t imagine writing my poems in any other language, and it is the only language I truly feel comfortable expressing myself in poetry.
 There is a certain beauty in my mother-tongue that no translation can fully capture.